Pavan2347885/Virtual-Classroom/README.md

 # Virtual-Classroom
-A virtual classroom designed with OOPs and SOLID principles on top with Java
+A virtual classroom designed with OOPS and SOLID principles in Java focuses on creating a scalable, maintainable, and flexible system.
+Each class, such as Teacher, Student, Classroom, and Assignment, follows single responsibility and encapsulation, ensuring clear boundaries and functions.
+The system leverages interfaces and inheritance for flexibility, making it easier to add new features.
+Adhering to SOLID ensures that modules are open for extension but closed for modification, promoting clean code and long-term maintainability